 The primary responsibility for identifying food hazards and putting into place controls rests with food business proprietors.
 The inspections of food premises that are undertaken by the environmental health team serve the following purposes:

 - To find whether businesses are complying with food hygiene regulations and establish whether food is being handled, produced and sold hygienically.

 - To take action when this is not the case.

 - To work with local businesses in improving food hygiene standards.

-- To establish whether food is, or will be having regard to further processing, safe to eat.
+- To establish whether food is safe to eat.

-The team has the main responsibility for enforcing the provisions of Regulation (EC) No 852/2004 and The Food Hygiene (England) Regulations 2006 in relation to food safety.
+The team has the main responsibility for enforcing the provisions of the Food Safety and Hygiene (England) Regulations 2013 in relation to food safety.

 Will I be charged for an inspection?

-However from 1st April 2018, if a food business requests a re-inspection to attempt to improve its food hygiene rating score, there will be a charge of £150.
+There is a charge for a re-inspection.
+If a food business requests a re-visit with the aim to improve its food hygiene rating score, there is a charge of £155.

 Food Hygiene Ratings